 SPIRITUAL DIRECTION OF THE ASSOCIATION

-Article 37 The organization of the Spiritual Directors of the Union shall be headed by the President General and the Secretary General in the General Center and the respective officers of the Regional, Provincial and Local Centers respectively to wit:
+Article 37 The organization of the Spiritual Directors of the Union shall be headed by the President General and the Secretary General in the General Center and the respective officers of the District, Area, Local Centers and Foreign-based Chapters/Groups/Centers respectively to wit:

 a.
 In the General Center, the organization shall have three or more Official Mediums General to be selected from all regions by the Board of Directors General.
 This Official Mediums General shall act alternately in the Spiritual meetings of the Board of Directors General.

 b.
-In every Regional or Provincial/City Center two or more Official Mediums to be selected by the Regional Provincial Committee respectively shall act alternately in the Spiritual Services during Sunday and in all other meetings.
+In every District or Area/City Center two or more Official Mediums to be selected by the District, Area Committee respectively shall act alternately in the Spiritual Services during Sunday and in all other meetings.

 c.
 In every Local Center, one or more Official Mediums shall act alternately in the Spiritual Services during Sunday and in all other meetings in the Center.

 d.
 The alternation among Official Mediums to act in their own Centers is based on their respective officers in accordance with procedures formulated and approved by the Board of Directors General and confirmed by the Holy Spirit Protector of the General Center.